About metalshop in Brooklyn success

 transformed HMH into an architectural metal and glass fabricator specializing in custom design work with international reach.

 Today, HMH – based in the Red Hook neighborhood of Brooklyn, New York – has long outgrown its original 800-square-foot space.
-The growing business now takes on major projects like the creation of furniture and metal cladding for hotels and other establishments.
+Also, the growing business now takes on major projects like the creation of furniture and metal cladding for hotels and other establishments.

 the face of adversity as Hurricane Sandy threatened to demolish their business, filling their shop with 6 feet of water.